Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-In summary, although GAN-based methods have made important contributions to the field of G-TSAD, they still have some challenges that require further research and development.
+\textbf{Summary.} Although GAN-based methods have made important contributions to the G-TSAD field, they still have some challenges that require further research.
 Many GAN-based methods suffer from the mode collapse problem when the generator can not produce a wide range of samples since taking only the real data as the initial input can make the generator create the same or very similar samples.
-Moreover, as the generator and the discriminator constantly compete against each other, the training process \b{could be} unstable and slow.
-Also, GAN-based methods are sensitive to the choice of hyperparameters; hence, careful choosing of hyperparameters to avoid unstable training, mode collapse, and poor-quality generated samples is needed.
-Lastly, it is important to design a GAN that can \b{properly} combine the detection ability of both the generator and discriminator when detecting anomalies.
+Moreover, as the generator and the discriminator constantly compete against each other, the training process could be unstable and slow.
+Also, GAN-based methods are sensitive to the choice of hyperparameters; hence, carefully choosing them to avoid unstable training, mode collapse, and poor-quality generated samples is needed.
+Importantly, it is essential to design a GAN that can properly combine the detection ability of both the generator and discriminator.
+Lastly, to date, there are only a few GAN-based methods applied to G-TSAD, and their applicability is largely limited to time-series signal data from traffic or sensory systems.
+Exploring effective GAN-based methods that can be adapted to other data types, such as videos and dynamic social networks, would be a valuable direction for future research.